selbeyhan/Image-Classifier-CNN/README.md

 3. Make a model.pth file in the directory
 4. Run main.py, this uses the best model we have to use python3 main.py

+5. After done with a model, put model and checkpoint files into the models folder